WorldHealthOrganization/smart-ph4h/README.md

 Within the <a href="input/pagecontent/index.md">PH4H trust framework</a>, participating countries agree on a range of use cases, underpinned by a pre-established governance mechanism subject to ongoing discussion.
 These use cases, while varying in their level of applicability, collectively reflect the needs and priorities of the participating nations.
-A preliminary set of use cases is presented below for consideration and discussion among participating countries, with the aim of reaching a consensus.
+A preliminary set of use cases is presented below for consideration and discussion among participating countries, with the aim of reaching consensus.
 For this purpose, the following taxonomy has been defined to group the use cases and to classify them.

 # PH4H Usecase Taxonomy